netxms/netxms-doc/admin/service-monitoring.rst

 NetSVC configuration
 --------------------

 This subagent can be used to check network services supported by libcurl.
-More about syntaxes can be found there: http://curl.haxx.se/docs/manpage.html.
+More information about syntax can be found here: http://curl.haxx.se/docs/manpage.html.

 This subagent will add this Metrics to node Metric list: